Get 80% off your plan for your first 3 months*

 Using your registered trade mark gives you exclusive legal rights and commercial opportunities once you receive your certificate.

-- Add the ® symbol to your trade mark to show it is legally protected
+• Display the ® symbol: Use this symbol next to your trade mark in marketing materials to show it's registered

 Protect your business with proper record keeping